garudlab/Wasney-Briscoe/README.md

 Ensure you are running MIDAS v1.2.2.
 To download MIDAS v1.2.2, consult the official [MIDAS v1 documentation](https://github.com/snayfach/MIDAS).

 Consult [MIDAS.md](https://github.com/garudlab/Wasney-Briscoe/blob/main/analysis/MIDAS.md) for instructions on running MIDAS on the mouse data.
+Note that running MIDAS can require significant computational resources, and we therefore recommend that this step is performed on a high performance computing cluster.

 ### 4. Run post-processing on data